ETHICAL GUIDELINES

 Authors can review the following links:

 - NSW Department of Primary Industries and Animal Research Review Panel.
 Three Rs.
-Available online: https://www.animalethics.org.au/three-rs
+Available online: Animal ethic info link.

 - Home Office.
 Animals (Scientific Procedures) Act 1986.
 Code of practice for the housing and care of animals bred, supplied, or used for scientific purposes.
-Available online:
+Available online: Animals (Scientific Procedures) Act 1986 (legislation.gov.uk)

 - American Association for Laboratory Animal Science.
 The scientific basis for the regulation of animal care and use.
-Available online:
+Available online: AALAS

 - European Association for Animal Research.
 EU regulation of animal experimentation.
-Available online:
+Available online: European Commission.

-Research involving cell phone lines
+Research involving cell lines

-In the works where methodological strategies involving cell lines are mentioned, these should be duly reported and approved by an institutional review committee or an ethics committee, providing the information regarding informed consent in writing if the telephone line is of human origin.
+In the works where methodological strategies involving cell lines are mentioned, these should be duly reported and approved by an institutional review committee or an ethics committee, providing the information regarding informed consent in writing if the cell line is of human origin.
 Furthermore, if the methodology comes from another published work, the respective citation should also indicate the preceding document's ethical aspects.

 An example of ethical statements: